Detailed guides to painful problems, treatments & more

 Tags: treatment, medications, back pain, arthritis, harms, sciatica, bad news, leg, self-treatment, pain problems, spine, aging, butt, hip, limbs

-Two articles on PainSci cite Berthelot 2015: 1.
+Two pages on PainSci cite Berthelot 2015: 1.
 How to Treat Sciatic Nerve Pain2.
 Opioids for Chronic Aches & Pains

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.